bonsaiilabs/react-js-material-ui-stratafly/README.md

 ##### How do I open Chrome Browser in Mobile View ?
 - To open Chrome in Mobile view mode using Mac, press `Command+Option+i`

+##### How do I run Application In Browser ?
+To run the app in the development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+The page will reload if you make edits and you will also see any lint errors in the console.

 ## Module1: Instructions